apache/lucene-solr/dev-tools/SolrNightBenchmarks/README.md

 ## Possible parameters

-     Below is a list of valid parameters used at step 8 in the section above.
+     Below is a list of valid parameters usable on step 8 in the section above.
 On the left of each line below, the entry starting with -- is the valid parameter and to the right of it is its short descritpion.

      * --silent                                Use this parameter if you do not want any output on console.